AJ3D/Ploppable-RICO/README.md

 To view the growable sub building info panel, click the blue button just above the unique building info panel.

 Thanks to Boformer and EMF, whose code makes up the backbone of this mod.
+ServiceInfoWindow is based on EMF's Extended Building Info mod, and Sub-Building Enabler was writen by Boformer with a few minor additions for this mod.

 More info about the mod on Simtropolis: http://community.simtropolis.com/forums/topic/68098-aj3ds-wips/?page=3